top of page

 4. How long does it take to build a house in Hawaii?

-Most Hawaii projects take about 9–12 months from final permit to move‑in, though complex builds or weather delays can stretch this.
+Most Hawaii projects take about 9–12 months from ground break to move‑in, though complex builds or weather delays can stretch this.

 5. Is it cheaper to build or buy in Hawaii?